jlandercy/newproject/README.md

 # Python New Project Package

-This repository holds a minimalistic new `python3` package with the following services already included:
+This repository holds a minimal `python3` package with the following services already included:

  - `setuptools` flow for packaging;
  - Test Suite sub-package for Test Driven Development;
+ - Code Coverage for Test Suite;
+ - PyLint syntax checking;
  - Sphinx documentation builder (including notebooks rendering);
- - PyLint syntax checking;
  - GitHub or GitLab CI/CD flows.

 ## How to?